Overview of sexually transmitted infections

 Inflammation of the liver caused by the hepatitis C virus (HCV).[36]
 Globally, an estimated 50 million people have chronic hepatitis C, with about 1 million new infections occurring per year.
 Most common routes of transmission are through illicit injection drug use (sharing used needles) and transfusion of contaminated blood products.
 Most infections are asymptomatic; however, hepatic inflammation is often present and can lead to progressive hepatic fibrosis.
 Diagnostic tests for hepatitis C virus (HCV) are used to establish a clinical diagnosis, prevent infection through screening of donor blood, and make decisions regarding medical management of patients.
 Key risk factors include unsafe medical practices, intravenous or intranasal drug use, and history of blood transfusion or organ transplant.[37]

 Dyspareunia, or painful sexual intercourse, is a common symptom among women.
 It may result from various causes, including inflammatory, infectious, mucosal, and musculoskeletal conditions.
 One systematic review reported dyspareunia prevalence ranging from 1.3% to 45%.[39]
-Dyspareunia can be categorised as: primary (pain associated with intercourse since the onset of sexual activity), secondary (acquired over a patient's sexual lifetime); as well as superficial (painful intercourse that is localised to the introital area, due to disorders of the vulva and vestibule) or deep (often related to disorders in the pelvis).[40]
+Dyspareunia can be categorized as: primary (pain associated with intercourse since the onset of sexual activity), secondary (acquired over a patient's sexual lifetime); as well as superficial (painful intercourse that is localized to the introital area, due to disorders of the vulva and vestibule) or deep (often related to disorders in the pelvis).[40]

 Discomfort, burning, or sensation of pain during micturition.
 Dysuria is a common condition but can be challenging to diagnose, as it is often present in conjunction with other lower urinary tract symptoms.
 Dysuria is a common presentation in primary care.
 Although urinary tract infection is the most common cause, any infectious or inflammatory condition affecting the genitourinary system may cause dysuria.